chevcast/shotgun-client/README.md

         </body>
     </html>

 The included jQuery adapter is designed to get you up and running quickly.
 Just call `.shotgunConsole()` on any element and it will be instantly transformed into a simple console that communicates directly, in realtime with your shotgun shell on the server.
 This is more for the user who wants some sort of admin interface for their website.
+If you want to create more than one console and have it tied to different shotgun shell instances then pass in a namespace.

+    // server
+    var shotgun = require('shotgun'),
+        shotgunClient = require('shotgun-client'),
+        shell1 = new shotgun.Shell('shell1'),
+        shell2 = new shotgun.Shell('shell2');

+    shotgunClient.attach(server, shell1, shell2);

+    // client
+    $(function () {
+        $('div#shell1').shotgunConsole('shell1');
+        $('div#shell2').shotgunConsole('shell2');
+    });

+If a namespace is not specified then it defaults to "cmds".
 If you need to perform additional tasks on the shotgun shell result then simply pass in a callback function.

-    $('body').shotgunConsole(function (result, $display, $console) {
+    $('body').shotgunConsole('cmds', function (result, $display, $console) {

         //   result - the object returned by the shotgun shell.
         // $display - the element to write text to.